Aliases for HSD11B1 Gene

 The protein encoded by this gene is a microsomal enzyme that catalyzes the conversion of the stress hormone cortisol to the inactive metabolite cortisone.
 In addition, the encoded protein can catalyze the reverse reaction, the conversion of cortisone to cortisol.
 Too much cortisol can lead to central obesity, and a particular variation in this gene has been associated with obesity and insulin resistance in children.
 Mutations in this gene and H6PD (hexose-6-phosphate dehydrogenase (glucose 1-dehydrogenase)) are the cause of cortisone reductase deficiency.
 Alternate splicing results in multiple transcript variants encoding the same protein.[provided by RefSeq, May 2011]

 GeneCards Summary for HSD11B1 Gene

 HSD11B1 (Hydroxysteroid 11-Beta Dehydrogenase 1) is a Protein Coding gene.
-Diseases associated with HSD11B1 include Cortisone Reductase Deficiency 2 and Cortisone Reductase Deficiency.
-Among its related pathways are Prostaglandin Synthesis and Regulation and Metabolism of steroid hormones.
+Diseases associated with HSD11B1 include Cortisone Reductase Deficiency 2 and Hyperandrogenism Due To Cortisone Reductase Deficiency.
+Among its related pathways are Drug metabolism - cytochrome P450 and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and 11-beta-hydroxysteroid dehydrogenase (NADP+) activity.
 An important paralog of this gene is HSD11B1L.

 UniProtKB/Swiss-Prot for HSD11B1 Gene